attack68/rateslib/docs/source/api/rateslib.calendars.Cal.bus_date_range.rst

 .. .. currentmodule:: rateslib.calendars

-.. py:method:: Cal.bus_date_range(date, days)
+.. py:method:: Cal.bus_date_range(start, end)

-   Return a business date separated by `days` from input `date`.
+   Return a list of business dates in a range.

-   :param date: The original business date.
-Raise if a non-business date is given.
+   :param start: The start date of the range, inclusive.
-   :type other: datetime
+   :type start: datetime

-   :param days: Number of business days to add.
+   :param end: The end date of the range, inclusive.
-   :type days: int
+   :type end: datetime

-   :rtype: datetime
+   :rtype: list of datetime